kuoshih/octomap_code/readme.md

 ## Abstract
-This sampel code is to deal with octomap data.
+This sample code is to deal with octomap data.
 This code activate a node "octomap_data_node"
 This node publishe a topic, octomap_loaded.
 This code also demonstrates how to